 Trefnydd: Dr Eefke Mollee

+This module is part of MSc Environmental Forestry, Forestry by DL, Tropical Forestry by DL and Agroforestry and Food Security.
 This module develops an understanding of the principles and practice of urban forestry around the world.
 It provides an historical overview of the relationships between trees and cities and its importance as an emerging field of study.
 It further covers how different disciplines relate to urban forestry and looks at future scenarios of retrofitting the old as well as designing future cities.

 We explore the unique characteristics of trees in the urban environment.
 The module begins with an introduction into the relationships between cities and trees by providing a historical overview and classifying the different types of urban forestry.
 We will then look into the different disciplines related to urban forestry, such as ecosystem services and wellbeing.
 Before moving on to different tools and techniques that can be used to measure and evaluate urban forestry, as well as looking at management aspects.
-The module will also have guest speakers from the field and provides insights through case studies.
+The module also has guest speakers from the field and provides insights through case studies.
 In the final unit, we will consider how all the above knowledge can be used to design future cities, addressing issues of retrofitting old cities and designing new sustainable cities.

 Achieve an A grade overall for the module.
 In addition to the above, be able to present well reasoned arguments for and against particular approaches to planting trees in cities.
 Present clear evidence of wide reading around the subject and an ability to combine elements of urban forestry in urban designs.